 The simple answer: yes, somewhat, but not fast enough.

-Men used to receive significantly more state pension income than women, but that gap has almost closed for people reaching state pension age in recent years.
+Men used to receive significantly more state pension income than women.
+However, that gap has almost closed for people reaching state pension age in recent years.

 However, the gap for private pensions is much larger and taking a lot longer to narrow.
 The most recent Department for Work and Pensions data states that the private pensions gap stands at 35% – a reduction from 42% in 2006.
 While it’s positive that this number is narrowing, it’s apparent that it’s not fast enough.

-The main catalyst for these recent improvements is the introduction of workplace pension auto-enrolment.
-Unless they choose to opt out, all eligible employees are automatically enrolled into their company pensions under the 2012 auto-enrolment programme.
+The main catalyst for these recent improvements is the introduction of workplace pension auto-enrolment, introduced in 2012.
+Unless they choose to opt out, all eligible employees are automatically enrolled into their company pensions under the programme.

 However, auto-enrolment can have its own detrimental impacts.
-Recent research by My Pension Expert on the workplace auto-enrolment found that 60% of women said they have not done any pension planning beyond making sure they are enrolled into their workplace pension scheme.
-While auto-enrolment has been instrumental in bringing people from all walks of life into their savings journey, it can leave people complacent.
+Recent research by My Pension Expert on the workplace auto-enrolment found that 60% of women said they have not done any pension planning beyond making sure they’re enrolled into their workplace pension scheme.
+While auto-enrolment has been instrumental in getting people started on their savings journey, it can leave people complacent.

 What can be done?